 Based on the continuing high demand for matching, the Endowed Superior Graduate Student Scholarships Subprogram was budgeted for \$1,120,000 in FY 2022-23 and 2023-24.
-Funding in FY 2024-25 is reduced to \$1,020,000, to accommodate lower Support Fund revenue estimates, including \$1,000,000 for endowment matching and \$20,000 for competitive review.
+Funding in FY 2024-25 was reduced to \$1,020,000, to accommodate lower Support Fund revenue estimates; this budget level shall be retained in FY 2025-26, including \$1,000,000 for endowment matching and \$20,000 for competitive review.

-5.3 CAREFULLY DEFINED RESEARCH EFFORTS - \$5,656,476
+5.3 CAREFULLY DEFINED RESEARCH EFFORTS - \$5,414,204

 Board of Regents Support Fund Research and Development subprograms have consistently been highly successful in positioning faculty for non-State research funding, promoting economic development, and bringing major scholarly and creative works to the marketplace.
 In addition to contributing to knowledge, understanding, and practical deployment of ideas, projects funded through these subprograms also bring a significant flow of federal and private-sector dollars to Louisiana in support of university-based research.
-A recent survey of completed projects indicated that the average return for one dollar of Support Fund research investment is approximately \$10.50.
+The most recent recent survey of completed projects indicated that the average return for one dollar of Support Fund research investment is approximately \$10.50.
 Given the success of these initiatives and their significant benefits to the State, it is important to retain them with minimal changes.

-A total of \$3,376,476 is required during FY 2024-25 to honor prior commitments for multi-year projects in the BoRSF Research and Development (R&D) Program.
+A total of \$3,324,204 is required during FY 2025-26 to honor prior commitments for multi-year projects in the BoRSF Research and Development (R&D) Program.
 Since most research projects are multi-year endeavors, the Board has historically been conservative in recommending an increase in funds dedicated for new research projects in the R&D Program.